You never expected the medicine you take for heartburn to cause you to go into kidney failure, requiring dialysis or an organ transplant.

 With early detection and prompt treatment, some patients will make a full recovery from kidney disease.
 However, for many patients, kidney damage is incurable.
-If you will need future care, like years of dialysis treatments or anti-rejection medication for a transplant, then your Prilosec lawsuit settlement needs to cover those costs, too.
+If you will need future care long-term management of kidney disease, like years of dialysis treatments or anti-rejection medication for a transplant, then your Prilosec lawsuit settlement needs to cover those costs, too.
 We’ll fight to make sure you get the money you need to not only pay your existing bills but also to afford the treatment you will need for the rest of your life.

 Pain and Suffering

 Your kidney injury has changed everything.
 When you feel too sick to go about your life or have to plan your life around dialysis, or must undergo major surgery, of course, you’re suffering.
 All of this pain could have possibly been avoided if only you hadn’t taken Prilosec.
 It’s so frustrating to think about how different things could have, and should have, been.
 We’ll make sure that your settlement takes into account factors like the additional pain you have been put through and your diminished quality of life.